NinjaBearStudioTech/Documentation/Writerside/topics/bot/setup/bot_setup_settings.md

     </ul>
 </tldr>

-Ninja Bot exposes a small set of global settings through Unreal Engine’s Developer Settings system.
+Ninja Bot exposes its global configuration through Unreal Engine's Developer Settings system.
 These settings affect the behavior of all bots using the framework and are intended for high-level configuration rather than per-bot customization.

 <img src="bot_setup_settings.png" alt="Bot Settings" thumbnail="true" width="800" border-effect="line"/>